Talk (Coldplay song): Background

 Coldplay had difficulties with the recording sessions for months, as to the sound of the track.
 They were skeptical in deciding to add "Talk" to the final track listing of X&Y. During the recording sessions, which had seen the band scrap huge amounts of material, the song was left out when they sent early versions of the album to its record label, Parlophone.
 The song, however, made it to the track list, after it was properly mixed.

 When asked about the development of the song by NME.com, vocalist Chris Martin said, "From that version, [a version that NME.com heard, while visiting the band in the studio] we went and did a whole other version of it.
 A whole other song.
 What happened with the song 'Talk' is that it was all going great and then someone said 'That should be the first single' and we all just freaked out and scrapped it all. [...]
 We’ve just mixed it and it sounds great.
 I think we’ve had such pain getting to that place, I’m not sure anyone quite knows what to do with it anymore.
 When we heard it mixed properly, it sounded mega."

 The band received permission from the electronic music German band Kraftwerk to use the main riff from their song "Computer Love", from its 1981 studio album Computer World, for "Talk", replacing Kraftwerk's synthesizers with guitars.
 In a track-by-track interview given by the band on X&Y, bassist Guy Berryman reported that in response to the band's request, Kraftwerk founding member Ralf Hütter "said something like, 'Yes, you can use it, and thank you very much for asking my permission, unlike that bastard Jay-Z'" (a reference to the latter's "(Always Be My) Sunshine", which uses a Kraftwerk sample).
-Martin also recalled in a 2007 article in Q magazine the process of requesting permission to use the melody: He sent a letter through the lawyers of the respective parties and several weeks later received an envelope containing a handwritten reply that simply said ″yes″.
+Martin also recalled in a 2007 article in Q magazine the process of requesting permission to use the melody: He sent a letter through the lawyers of the respective parties and several weeks later received an envelope containing a handwritten reply that simply said "yes".
+That riff was originally written by former Kraftwerk member Karl Bartos.

 The band recorded three separate versions of the single; the one recorded on X&Y was based on an early cut of the song.
 An early version of the track – with a different set of lyrics – was leaked onto the internet in early 2005.
 The track was originally intended to be a B-side for the song "Speed of Sound", before becoming the last addition to X&Y's track listing.